RiemannONets: Interpretable Neural Operators for Riemann Problems: Methodology

 \paragraph{Single step} Our RiemannONet consists of two networks, namely, the trunk net and the branch net; see Fig. \ref{fig:RON}.
 In the branch net, the encoded input is the different realization of input pressure $p_l$ (only the left side, as the right side has a fixed value), whereas the trunk net input consists of the spatial dimensions $x$.
 The aim is to learn the solution (primitive variables) at a later time.
 The output of the network is given by

-where $U_{r,s,v}^{NN}$ is the profile of the $v^{th}$ primitive variable, $B_{r,l,v}$ is the output of the branch net, and $T_{s,l}$ is the output of the trunk net.
+where $U_{rsj}^{NN}$ is the profile of the $j^{th}$ primitive variable, $B_{rlj}$ is the output of the branch net, and $T_{sl}$ is the output of the trunk net.
 Here $l$ is the index of the latent dimension, which is a hyperparameter.
+In Eq.~\eqref{eq:deep}, subscript $r$ indicates the $r^\textrm{th}$ realization of the training dataset and $s^\textrm{th}$ coordinate point of the trunk net input.
+The symbol $\beta$ indicates all the trainable parameters of the branch network while $\Theta$ denotes trainable parameters of the trunk network.
 The RiemannONet is being trained on a data set consisting of input-output data, which is divided into training and testing datasets.
 The loss function consists of a data mismatch term: